Terry Lee Koch

 Terry Koch was the Music Specialist at Rogers Adventist School in College Place, Washington, from 1986 to 2013, when he retired.
 In addition to his teaching at RAS, for 27 years he was an adjunct instructor at Walla Walla College, now University, where he taught elementary music education classes and voice.
 He also taught voice at Whitman College in nearby Walla Walla.

-Koch's paternal grandfather, Clarence Koch, was a popular music band director and composer.
-His maternal grandfather was a bass who was a singing leader in the Lutheran church.
+Koch was born in Bethlehem, Pennsylvania, the oldest of four sons who sang together as a quartet.
+His paternal grandfather, Clarence Koch, was a popular music band director and composer.
+His maternal grandfather was a bass who was a singing leader in the Lutheran Church.

 With music as a focal point in the Koch home, it was only natural that Terry had an early start with music lessons on the piano, beginning at age six with a Miss Kleckner.
 When the family moved to Massachusetts when he was eleven, he began piano study with Margery Davis Hemenway, an inspiring experience he thoroughly enjoyed.
 He continued with her until he left home to attend college.

 My Dad came up to help me register.
 When I told him about my uncertainty, he said to me, "Terry, what interests you most in your life?"
-I thought for a while and then said "music."
+I thought for a while and then said "I guess music."
 He said, "I think you\\'ve answered your question."
-When we walked into the gym on registration day, seated at the first registration table inside the door was Dr. Sterling Gernet from the music department.
+When we walked into the gym on registration day, seated at the first registration table inside the door was Dr. Sterling Gernet, a pianist from the music department.

 Although I was a piano major during my first year, I switched to voice at the beginning of the next year.
 Norman J. Roy became my primary voice teacher and an important person in my life in so many ways.
 He was the one who encouraged me to go into elementary school music teaching.
 He became a cherished friend and mentor.

 Prior to his position at Rogers Adventist School, Koch taught music on the elementary and junior academy level in Massachusetts, Maryland, Hawaii, and western Washington state.
 He has also taught band and handbells on the academy level.
 A Nationally Registered Music Educator with the Music Educator\'s National Conference (1991), he received the Zapara Excellence in Teaching Award in 1990 and has been listed in several editions of Who\'s Who Among America\'s Teachers.

-A tenor, Koch was a member of the select choir, the Aeolians, at AUC and, in subsequent years, has been a member of numerous choirs and a soloist in presentations of the Lord Nelson Mass, Messiah, and the St. Matthew Passion.
+A tenor, Koch was a member of the select choir, the Aeolians, at AUC and, in subsequent years, was a member of numerous choirs and a soloist in presentations of the Lord Nelson Mass, Messiah, and the St. Matthew Passion.
 He has also played roles in productions of Fiddler on the Roof, Amahl and the Night Visitors, The King and I, and My Fair Lady.

 While living in Hawaii, he directed and produced, with a cast comprised entirely of junior high and elementary students, a full-stage version of the Sound of Music that earned him commendations from the Lieutenant Governor of the state and from the Mayor of Vienna, Austria.

 Koch\'s handbell and treble choirs have been showcased in several high profile venues, including the 1997 American Guild of Handbell Ringers National Convention in Spokane, Washington, and the 1998 festivities honoring the 150th anniversary of the Washington Monument in Washington, D.C.
 Additionally, his choirs have been featured in several performances by the Walla Walla Symphony Orchestra, beginning in 1989 with the national premiere of John Verrall\'s The Legend of Chief Joseph for symphony orchestra and adult and children\'s choirs.

 The 2010 work, inspired by the quality of the 2007 performance by Koch\'s group, is dedicated "to the Singing Scholars of Rogers Adventist School, Walla Walla, Washington - Terry Koch, Music Director."
 The dedication was motivated by the admiration of the composer for the work of the ensemble under Koch\'s direction, the respect she has for him as a musician, and the delight she had experienced in working with him during the composing of both this and the earlier 2007 work.

 An active participant in community choral groups and church music programs, Koch has both sung in and directed choirs wherever he has resided.
-As well as singing in the Mastersingers of Walla Walla, directing the choir and Grace Notes Handbell ensemble at the Village SDA church, and singing with the Village Voices Men\'s Quartet, he is co-choral director at the Walla Walla First Congregational Church and Assistant Director with the Walla Walla Choral Society.
+As well as singing in the Mastersingers of Walla Walla, directing the choir and Grace Notes Handbell ensemble at the Village SDA church, and singing with the Village Voices Men\'s Quartet, he was co-choral director at the Walla Walla First Congregational Church and Assistant Director with the Walla Walla Choral Society.